browndw/cmu-textstat-docs/docs/labs/sets/set_03.md

 ![Scree plot of
 factors.](https://raw.githubusercontent.com/browndw/cmu-textstat-docs/main/docs/_static/labs_files/figure-gfm/unnamed-chunk-106-1.png)

-A common method for interpreting a scree plot is to look for the “bend” in the elbow, which would be 3 or 4 factors in this case.
-We can also look at the results of other kinds of solutions like optimal coordinates, which measures the gradients associated with eigenvalues and their preceding coordinates, and acceleration factor, which determines the coordinate where the slope of the curve changes most abruptly.
+A common method for interpreting a scree plot is to look for the “bend” in [the elbow](https://en.wikipedia.org/wiki/Elbow_method_(clustering)), which would be 3 or 4 factors in this case.
+We can also look at the results of other kinds of solutions like optimal coordinates, which measures the gradients associated with [eigenvalues](https://medium.com/fintechexplained/what-are-eigenvalues-and-eigenvectors-a-must-know-concept-for-machine-learning-80d0fd330e47) and their preceding coordinates, and acceleration factor, which determines the coordinate where the slope of the curve changes most abruptly.
 In this case OC suggests 6 factors and AF 1.

 For the purposes of this exercise, we’ll start with 3 factors.